-The adventures of golfing elsewhere once in while
+The adventures of golfing elsewhere once in a while

 Norman’s greens have their own freaking ZIP codes.
 I kept on thinking I was making a good chip onto the green only to see that my ball was, in fact, seemingly still a 9-iron away from the pin.

 To be clear, I am not criticizing Red Sky.
 It’s fantastic golf.
 The fairways, tee boxes and so on are nicer than most people’s carpets in fancy homes.
 The views from the Norman were staggering.
-If you have the resources or know someone — thanks, Austin — you should give it go.
+If you have the resources or know someone — thanks, Austin — you should give it a go.

 The transition, though, from EagleVail to Red Sky just slaps you upside the head.
 Perhaps since they’re both public loops, comparing my experiences at EagleVail and Eagle Ranch is a better idea.